Revisiting (Un)Fairness in Recourse by Minimizing Worst-Case Social Burden: Empirical Evaluation

-\paragraph{Base model.} For the base model, we consider a neural network (NN) with 2 hidden layers composed of 128 neurons each.
-We have chosen this base classifier because it can be merged with multiple different recourse methods proposed in the literature.
-Experiments with additional base classifiers can be found in Appendix~\ref{ap:add_results}.
-We combine the NN with \texttt{MISOB} as well as with the method to enhance prediction fairness in terms of equality of opportunity (i.e., parity in TPR) by \citet{hardt2016equality} (\texttt{POSTPRO}).
-We employ \texttt{POSTPRO} because it is compatible with any base classifier, enabling fair comparisons with \texttt{MISOB} under identical predictive models. \paragraph{Recourse methods.} We consider three widely adopted recourse methods, selected for their benchmarking popularity, available implementations, and ease of integration in an agnostic setting: Growing Spheres (GS) \cite{laugel2017inverse}, the method by \citet{wachter2017counterfactual} (WT), and the Counterfactual Conditional Heterogeneous Variational Autoencoder (CCHVAE) by \citet{pawelczyk2020learning}.
-We consider the implementations and hyperparameter settings from the benchmark by \citet{pawelczyk1carla}.
+In this section, we evaluate the effectiveness of \texttt{MISOB} in reducing the social burden across sensitive groups.
+Refer to Appendix~\ref{ap:experimental_setting} for further details on the experimental setting.

-We assess the effectiveness of the proposed framework using overall accuracy and a range of fairness metrics, covering the whole pipeline (prediction and recourse).
-Specifically, we evaluate the maximum disparity across groups and the worst-group values for social burden, TPR, cost and AR.
-Recourse cost is quantified using the $\ell_2$ distance ($\times 100$) between the original instance and the recourse target.
-Importantly, our method operates entirely without access to sensitive attributes.
-Note that, to compute fairness metrics, whether for prediction or recourse, the sensitive information of instances is required, an inherent limitation of fairness metrics themselves, as discussed in \citet{buyl2024inherent}.
-For a more detailed explanation of the experimental setting, refer to Appendix \ref{ap:experimental_setting}.
+\paragraph{Experimental Setting.} We consider the real-world dataset \textsc{Adult}~\cite{adult_2} with sensitive groups defined by different characterizations of the sensitive attributes (\textit{race} and \textit{gender}), considering also intersectional groups.
+For the model, we consider a simple feed-forward neural network.
+We have chosen this base classifier because it supports multiple different recourse methods proposed in the literature.
+Further experiments with a linear regression model and other datasets can be found in Appendix \ref{app:additional_results}.
+In our evaluation, we consider \texttt{MISOB} and \texttt{POSTPRO}~\citep{hardt2016equality}, which enhance prediction fairness in terms of \textit{equality of opportunity}.
+We employ \texttt{POSTPRO} because it is compatible with any base classifier, enabling fair comparisons with \texttt{MISOB} under identical predictive models.
+We consider three widely adopted recourse methods, selected for their benchmarking popularity, available implementations, and ease of integration in an agnostic setting: Growing Spheres (GS) \cite{laugel2017inverse}, the method by \citet{wachter2017counterfactual} (WT), and the Counterfactual Conditional Heterogeneous Variational Autoencoder (CCHVAE) by \citet{pawelczyk2020learning}.
+We use the implementations and hyperparameters from the benchmark by \citet{pawelczyk1carla}, and we repeat the experiments over 10 random train/test splits.
+We consider the worst-group values for various metrics: